 Pacific Parties Allege Improper Procedure and Breach of David’s Fiduciary Duties

-Pacific Parties made various arguments on appeal, hoping to invalidate the court’s approval of the settlement agreement and establish themselves as beneficiaries of Don’s estate.
-Specifically, the Pacific Parties argued they were denied an evidentiary hearing and that the settlement agreement reached through probate court mediation was invalid because David breached his fiduciary duties as trustee.
+Pacific Parties made various arguments on appeal, hoping to invalidate the court’s approval of the settlement agreement and establish themselves as estate beneficiaries.
+Specifically, the Pacific Parties argued they were denied an evidentiary hearing and that the settlement agreement reached through Probate Court-ordered mediation was invalid because David committed a breach of fiduciary duty as trustee.

 The Probate Court Rejects Pacific Parties’ Arguments